How to Delegate Without Losing Quality or Control

 Assign the task with:

-Written quality standards document
+Written quality standards document.

-Self-review checklist
+Self-review checklist.

-Video of you doing it
+Video of you doing the task.

 Day 6: Review Using the Checklist (Not Gut Feeling)

-When work comes back, use YOUR OWN checklist to review it.
+When work comes back, use your own checklist to review it.
 Don’t rely on “it doesn’t feel right.”

 Score each item: